AhmeeedMostafa/FSND/projects/02_trivia_api/starter/backend/README.md

 }
 ```

-### POST '/quiz'
+### POST /quiz
 - Fetches a non-repeated random question for being shown in the game
 - Request Arguments: None
 - Request Body:
   > category_id(int): the ID of the category to get a question related to.
-  > previous_questions(list or array): the list of previous questions for being ignored in having new question.
+  > previous_questions(list or array): the list of previous questions' IDs for being ignored in having new question.
 - Returns: An object with the question object
+- Sample request: `curl http://127.0.0.1:5000/quiz -X POST -H "Content-Type: application/json" -d '{"category_id":3,"previous_questions":[1, 3]}'`
 ```
 {
   "code": 200,
   "data": {
-    "answer": "Maya Angelou",
+    "answer": "Lake Victoria",
-    "category": 4,
+    "category": 3,
     "difficulty": 2,
-    "id": 5,
+    "id": 13,
-    "question": "Whose autobiography is entitled 'I Know Why the Caged Bird Sings'?"
+    "question": "What is the largest lake in Africa?"
   },
   "success": true
 }